Dee Bradley Baker Bio

 I loved biology, astronomy and animals (and still do):

-My K through 12 school always had excellent biology teachers and I attended a science camp the summer after my junior year in high school.
+My K through 12th grade school always had excellent biology teachers and I attended a science camp the summer after my junior year in high school.
 I was quite interested in televised documentaries featuring Jacques Cousteau, “Wild Kingdom,” as well as the PBS series “Nature” and especially “Cosmos.”
 Cousteau and Carl Sagan were and are my heroes.
 My Dad got me a telescope when I expressed interest in astronomy and I spent my summer nights in high school star gazing in our backyard.
 The premier episode of “Cosmos” made me cry.

 I keep my love of animals alive these days not only with my voice acting, but with a site I created where I post pictures I take of plants and bugs at: http://www.deebakerphotography.com.